Premier League games off as 'mark of respect' to queen

 Horse racing was the queen’s favorite sport.

+While Friday’s matches in England’s top rugby division were canceled, those scheduled for Saturday and Sunday will go ahead as planned.

-Soccer matches in the English Football League — the three leagues below the Premier League — and in the Scottish lower league scheduled for Friday had already been postponed while matches scheduled to be played in Northern Ireland over the weekend were also canceled.
+Soccer matches in the English Football League and in the Scottish lower league scheduled for Friday had already been postponed while matches scheduled to be played in Northern Ireland over the weekend were also canceled.

 The Premier League said further updates regarding its fixtures during the period of mourning, which has begun in Britain, will be provided “in due course.”